 OPPONENTS MIGHT ARGUE that it is unfair for city residents to have to pay for on-street parking in their own neighborhoods.
 Opponents also might worry that despite the availability of public transportation or off-street parking, businesses located in or near permit zones may experience a loss of clientele, particularly from outside the neighborhood, because residents would take more of the on-street parking.
-The Department of Transportation's latest report on parking conditions around Yankee Stadium and Atlantic Yards found that much of the demand for parking on game days is absorbed by off-street lots and garages, with much of the on-street parking supply remaining available for residents and other visitors.
+The Department of Transportation's report on parking conditions around Yankee Stadium and Atlantic Yards found that much of the demand for parking on game days is absorbed by off-street lots and garages, with much of the on-street parking supply remaining available for residents and other visitors.
 Some opponents may note that in cities and towns that already have residential permits, it appears to have worked best in neighborhoods where single-family homes predominate.

-OPTION: Institute Competitive Bidding for Mobile Food Vending Permits
+Institute Competitive Bidding for Mobile Food Vending Permits

 Food carts and trucks operating in New York City must obtain a Mobile Food Vending Unit permit from the Department of Health and Mental Hygiene (DOHMH).
-The fees charged for these permits range from \$15 to \$200, and vary based on whether the vendor operates seasonally or year-round, whether food is processed on-site, and whether the permit is new or a renewal.
+The fees charged for these permits range from \$15 to \$200, and vary based on whether the vendor operates seasonally or year-round and whether food is processed on-site.
 Local law limits the number of mobile food vending permits that may be issued for use on public space to 3,100 for year-round permits (good for two years); 1,000 for seasonal permits (good for seven months), and there are an additional 1,000 permits available for vendors selling fresh fruit and vegetables.
 Demand for permits greatly exceeds the number available and there were waiting lists totaling 3,813 individuals as of November 2012.
 In 2012, DOHMH issued 3,546 permits, 85 percent of them renewals, and raised \$399,450 in revenue.

-Food carts or trucks that operate on private, commercially zoned property, or in city parks, are exempt from limits placed on the number of permits.
+Food carts or trucks that operate on private, commercially zoned property, or in city parks, are exempt from limits placed on the number of DOHMH permits.
 Vendors wishing to operate on park land must enter into a separate concession agreement with the parks department through a competitive bidding process.
-These concessions are valid for five years, are in effect year-round, and in 2012 ranged in price from \$750 to \$223,000 per year, depending on location.
-In 2012, 310 parks department mobile food vending concessions generated a total of \$5.5 million in revenues for the city, or an average of \$17,742 per concession.
+These concessions are valid for five years, are in effect yearround, and in 2014 ranged in price from \$292 to \$217,920 per year, depending on location.
+In 2014, 341 parks department mobile food vending concessions generated a total of \$5.8 million in revenues for the city, or an average of \$17,048 per concession.
 In contrast, health department-issued permits on average brought in only \$113 per permit.

-If DOHMH were to institute a competitive bidding process for its food cart permits, it could increase revenues by \$56.2 million, assuming it was able to command prices somewhat lower than those obtained by the parks department.
-Based on data from the bidding for taxi medallions, the bidding process would raise administrative costs to about 11 percent of revenues, reducing net revenue to \$50.2 million.
+If DOHMH were to institute a competitive bidding process for its food cart permits, it could increase revenues by \$54.0 million, assuming it was able to command prices somewhat lower than those obtained by the parks department.
+Based on data from the bidding for taxi medallions, the bidding process would raise administrative costs to about 14 percent of revenues, reducing net revenue to \$46.8 million.
 Since city and state law require that permit fees be set in accordance with administrative costs, implementing this option may also require DOHMH to reclassify their mobile food vending permits as concessions.